Exhibition, Hadrian, Hadrian portrait, Roman Portraiture

 Hadrian at the Acropolis Museum of Athens

-The Acropolis Museum in Athens celebrated the 1900th anniversary of Hadrian's accession with the presentation of an exquisite portrait of the Emperor found in Syngrou Avenue and of an interesting video which showcased the Emperor’s immense building program in Athens.
-The presentation run from 15th January to 31st March 2017.
-Hadrian was a dedicated philhellene… Continue reading Hadrian at the Acropolis Museum of Athens
+The Acropolis Museum in Athens celebrated the 1900th anniversary of Hadrian's accession with the presentation of an exquisite portrait of the Emperor found on Syngrou Avenue and an interesting video showcasing the Emperor's immense building program in Athens.
+The presentation ran from 15 January to 31 March 2017.
+Hadrian was a dedicated philhellene who admired… Continue reading Hadrian at the Acropolis Museum of Athens

 Britannia, Epigraphy, Exhibition, Hadrian, Hadrian portrait, Judaea